The Bankrate promise

 How credit utilization affects your credit score

-At 30 percent utilization, you will effectively maintain the status quo on your credit score.
-Moving down to 25 percent could result in an increase in your score.
-The lower you can go, the better it will be for your score, assuming all of the other factors that go into your score are in good shape.
+The lower you can keep your credit utilization, the better it will be for your score, assuming all of the other factors that go into your score are in good shape.

-So how low are we talking here?
 Those who enjoy the best credit scores typically have utilization factors in the single digits.
-But remember that they are also doing all of the other things right—they are paying their bills on time, not closing old accounts to maintain their credit history, have a good credit mix and only open new accounts as needed.
+But remember that they are also doing all of the other things right — they are paying their bills on time, not closing old accounts to maintain their credit history, have a good credit mix and only open new accounts as needed.

 Is it better to pay in full or carry a small balance?